No more freebies: India plans crackdown on marketing by drugmakers

 Companies can turn a marketing suspension order into a cash fine, according to the proposal.
 They will have to pay penalties of between 500,000 rupees ($7,800) and 100,000,000 rupees ($1.56 million) to reverse a marketing suspension order, depending on the severity.

-In a letter last year, Tapan Sen, a member of Rajya Sabha, urged the government to act on drafting a mandatory code on the marketing of pharmaceuticals, citing irregular practices by several companies.
+In a letter last year, Tapan Sen, a member of India's upper house of Parliament, urged the government to act on drafting a mandatory code on the marketing of pharmaceuticals, citing irregular practices by several companies.

 Indian media reported that the letter said the country's largest drugmaker, Sun Pharma, Abbott India and privately-held Macleods Pharmaceuticals were among drugmakers found to have sent doctors on "pleasure trips."